prentang/prentang/README.md

 - 💞️ I'm passionate about developing programs that simplify and enhance everyday life
 - 📫 How to reach me prenticetang@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I opened up a buisness before returning back to school to pursue computer science
+- ⚡ Fun fact: I opened up a business before returning back to school to pursue computer science

 <!---
 prentang/prentang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.